fsperoni/Photo-Gallery/README.md

 # Photo-Gallery
 A photo gallery that shows animals and their classes.
-The project uses Bootstrap, jQuery, Webpack, and AJAX.  jQuery plugin is used to filter results, while AJAX is used to load HTML content.
+The project uses Bootstrap, SASS, jQuery, Webpack, and AJAX.  jQuery plugin is used to filter results, while AJAX is used to load HTML content.